NawafHA/Academic-Resume/content/home/experience.md

     location: Tokyo, Japan
     date_start: '2021-05-06'
     date_end: '2021-07-06'
-    description:
+    description: |2-
-•  Examined and analyzed the required performance of carbon fiber reinforced thermoplastics (CFRP) as a sustainable solution for high demand.
+  *Examined and analyzed the required performance of carbon fiber reinforced thermoplastics (CFRP) as a sustainable solution for high demand.
-• Liaised with industry professionals and graduate researchers to garner experience with developments of CFRP in the automobile industry.
+  *Liaised with industry professionals and graduate researchers to garner experience with developments of CFRP in the automobile industry.

 design:
   columns: '2'